chrisdone-artificial/website/posts/argumentum-ad-colossum.md

 You can't transplant a technological design isolated from other factors, inconveniently.
 The full thinking needs to be done.

+It reminds me somewhat of [The Logical Fallacy of Generalization from Fictional Evidence](https://www.lesswrong.com/posts/rHBdcHGLJ7KvLJQPk/the-logical-fallacy-of-generalization-from-fictional), where people are essentially arguing from stories, not experience or science.

 Nevertheless I hear people slipping into this line of thinking, of the form “well, if we were at X giant corporation we would just…”, including myself, and feel like I need a catchy tongue-in-cheek name, so here it is: *argumentum ad colossum.*